VisiumCH/AMLD-2021-Sketchy/src/README.md

 Then click `Start swarming`, it will POST requests to the API and you will see graphs of the scalability of the server.

-To have further explanation see [this post](https://towardsdatascience.com/performance-testing-an-ml-serving-api-with-locust-ecd98ab9b7f7)
+To have further explanation see [this post](https://towardsdatascience.com/performance-testing-an-ml-serving-api-with-locust-ecd98ab9b7f7).

-It will make the virtual machine crash at the limit.
+_Warning_: It will make the virtual machine crash if it reaches the limit.